swidjaja/python-exercises/fifth/README.md

     Area = 1/2 x (base x height)
     ```

-    Write Python code to calculate an area of triangle with base = 10 and height = 10
+    Write Python code to calculate an area of triangle with base = 10 and height = 10 (answer: 50 or 50.0)

 4. A volume of a sphere is defined as `4/3 x π x r3` , where `π = 3.14` and r is the radius of the sphere.
-Write Python code to calculate the volume of a sphere with radius = 10
+Write Python code to calculate the volume of a sphere with radius = 15 (answer: 14130.0 )

 5. Write a Python code to swap two numbers by using temporary variable